Please Rate This Article:

 You are the influencer here and a well written sponsored blog posts will help your audience.
-It is not just an advertisement because you have written it with a view to provide value.
+It is not just an advertisement because you have written it with a view to providing value.
 You need to get the balance right between an informative post and advertising.
 The company wants you to provide leads and sales from the post.

-In some situations you may receive a post from a company already written.
-A reputable company is likely to provide a high quality post but you must check it before publishing.
+In some situations, you may receive a post from a company already written.
+A reputable company is likely to provide a high-quality post but you must check it before publishing.
 You want to make sure that it fits in well with the style and tone of your blog.
 Discuss any possible edits that you require with the company.

 Why you should consider Sponsored Guest Posts

-The main reason is because it is a good way for you to make more money.
+The main reason it is a good way for you to make more money.
 Sponsors know that a good post takes a lot of time and effort to create.
 They are happy to pay more for this than just requesting that you place one of their ads in your sidebar.